openssl/openssl/doc/designs/ech-api.md

 the RFC is published.
 (Most implementaions have ECH turned off except if the user has changed some flag or config option.)

+OpenSSL supports custom extensions (via ``SSL_CTX_add_custom_ext()``) so that extension values are supplied and parsed by client and server applications via a callback.
+The ECH specification of course doesn't deal with such implementation matters, but comprehensive ECH support for such custom extensions could quickly become complex.
+At present, in the absence of evidence of sensitive custom extension values, we handle all such extensions by using the ECH compression mechanism.
+That means we require no API changes, only make one call to the application callbacks and get interoperability, but that such extension values remain visible to network observers.
+That could change if some custom value turns out to be sensitive such that we'd prefer to not include it in the outer CH.

 Server-side APIs
 ----------------